 Part IX — Miscellaneous

 [51.
-Repealed by No. 42 of 1978 s.
+Deleted by No. 42 of 1978 s.
 9.]

 52. Possession of stock not branded or earmarked as required

 Any person who has in his possession or control any stock which is not branded or not earmarked, or not branded and not earmarked, as the case requires, in accordance with the requirements of this Act, commits an offence in respect of every head of such stock.